Having payroll issues? Learn how to troubleshoot blocked payroll.

 The following are subject to the Denver OPT:

-Certain employers, governmental or charitable entities whose employees are performing duties consistent with the organization's exempt status, may be exempt from the employer-portion of the tax (employees are never exempt).
-If you've confirmed an employer-exemption, let us know by contacting us from your account.
+Certain employers, such as governmental or charitable entities whose employees are performing duties consistent with the organization's exempt status, may be exempt from the employer-portion of the tax (employees are never exempt).
+If you've confirmed an employer-exemption, contact us to let us know.

 Let Gusto know how many business owners you have that are not considered employees, but are responsible for paying Denver OPT: